mne-tools/mne-cpp/doc/gh-pages/pages/development/analyze_plugin.md

 ## Static Building

-MNE Analyze needs to be told about the plugins it will be including at build time when building statically.
+When building statically, MNE Analyze needs to be told about the plugins at build time.
 To do this, the plugins are included with `Q_IMPORT_PLUGIN` in `applications/mne_analyze/mne_analyze/main.cpp` under the `#ifdef STATICBUILD` macro, as well as in `applications/mne_analyze/mne_analyze/mne_analyze.pro` under the section that checks for static builds, `contains(MNECPP_CONFIG, static)`.

 ## Getting the New Plugin Running